Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``incrementTimer()``
-    Increments the timer by one second and updates the display.
-Handles switching between study and rest periods.
+    Increments the timer by one second and updates the display, Handles switching between study and rest periods

     .. code-block:: javascript